Henley: how to choose and wear this heroic garment

 Clément from Crafted Paris wearing a henley

-Clément from Crafted Paris (check him out on Insta @craftedparis, this man masters workwear).
+Clément from Crafted Paris (go see him on Insta @craftedparis, this man masters workwear).

 A rich outfit for summer, playing on mineral shades.
 After all, he sits on a rock, what could be more normal?
 The contrast at the buttonhole gives relief and contrast.